rule

 Text 18

-Devahûti, the killer of the demon Kaithabha has entered your womb and cutting the knot of ignorance and doubt He will travel all over the world.
+Know, oh Devahûti, that the killer of the demon Kaithabha has entered your womb.
+He will travel over the world, cutting the knot of ignorance and doubt.

-And Devahûti, the killer of the demon Kaithabha has entered your womb and cutting the knot of ignorance and doubt He will travel all over the world.
+And, Devahûti, the killer of the demon Kaithabha has entered your womb and cutting the knot of ignorance and doubt He will travel all over the world.
 (Vedabase)

 Text 19

-This personality will be the head of the perfected ones, be approved by the teachers of example [the âcâryas] in vedic analysis and to your greater fame, be celebrated in the world as Kapila'.
+This personality will be the leader of the souls of perfection, His Vedic analysis will carry the approval of the teachers of example [the âcâryas] and He will, to your greater fame, be celebrated in the world as Kapila.'

 Text 20